Permify/permify/docs/documentation/docs/use-cases/custom-roles.md

 # Custom Roles

-This use case shows solving custom roles with [Permify Schema].
+This document highlights a solution for custom roles with [Permify Schema].
 In this tutorial, we will create custom **admin** and **member** roles in a project.
-We will then set the permissions of these roles according to their capabilities on the dashboard and tasks.
+Then set the permissions of these roles according to their capabilities on the dashboard and tasks.

 [Permify Schema]: ../getting-started/modeling